xuwilliam666/metro-fault-diagnosis/README.md

 - unsupervised anomaly detection on `MetroPT-3` using an `Anomaly Transformer`
 - supervised fault classification using `LSTM-FCN`, including cross-domain transfer learning experiments

-The final project conclusion is:

-- transfer learning is feasible on structured bearing datasets such as `CWRU` and `Paderborn`
-- transfer does not fully generalize to the real metro supervised dataset
-- this is treated as a meaningful domain-gap finding rather than a code failure
-- the final system demonstration uses lightweight decision-level fusion to produce three system states:
-  - `Normal`
-  - `Warning`
-  - `Fault`

 ## Repository Structure